AdobeDocs/journeys.en/help/using/expression/journey-properties.md

 * **Log discarded profiles**: you can send all profiles excluded from a message by a capping rule to a third-party system for logging purposes.
 For this, you set up a path in case of timeout and error and add a condition to filter on a specific error type, for example: "discard people by capping rule".
 You can then push the discarded profiles to a third-party system via a custom action.

-* **Sent push alerts in case of errors**: you can send a notification to a third-party system every time an error occurs on a message.
+* **Send alerts in case of errors**: you can send a notification to a third-party system every time an error occurs on a message.
 For this, you set up a path in case of error, add a condition and a custom action.
 You can send a notification on a Slack channel, for example, with the description of the error encountered.

 * **Refine errors in reporting** : instead of having just one path for messages in error, you can define a condition per error type.
 This will allow you to refine the reporting and view all error types data.